Graz city trip

 Österreichischer Skulpturenpark

-The sculpture garden in Graz has been named by The Guardian as one of the best sculpture parks in Europe.
-Although I do not share their enthusiasm I can see that it is a pleasant space to have a picnic or just to enjoy the greenery.
-And if you happen to be a Beatle fan or a hater, you can indulge in a real ‘Yoko Ono’, as one of the artworks in the park is made by her.
+The Guardian has named the Graz sculpture garden as one of Europe’s best sculpture parks.
+Although I do not share their enthusiasm, I see it is a pleasant space to picnic or enjoy the greenery.
+And if you happen to be a Beatle fan or a hater, you can indulge in a real ‘Yoko Ono,’ as one of the artworks in the park is made by her.

 Address: Thalerhofstraße 85, 8141 Premstätten.